IndustrialSkillsLab/Electrical-Skills/README.md

 # Electrical Systems Training Curriculum

 A comprehensive, skill-based curriculum for electrical systems training—ideal for technical instructors, students, electromechanical technicians, and PLC programmers.
+These are essential for anyone wanting to get a job in industrial manufacturing.
 This repository provides fully sequenced modules covering essential theory, practical wiring, schematics, controls, motor systems, and variable frequency drives.

 ---